mtaha96/NBA-Compare/README.md

 ### Prerequisites

 What things you need to install the software and how to install them throught requirements.txt.
+0. Have `pip` installed. `sudo apt-get install pip`

-The command: pip install -r requirements.txt
+1. `pip install -r requirements.txt`

 ### Run

-After that, you could run the python command: python main.py
+After that, you could run the python command:
+1. `python main.py`

 Then the website will be running on localhost port 8080. http://localhost:8080/